Bashah Aboye: Earliest sources

 Little is known about Bashah Aboye in other fields besides warfare.
 He appeared first in historical sources as a distinguished horse-man and skilled fighter in the clashes between the armies of Yohannes IV and Menelik II in 1877.
 A couplet of praise (misgana) was composed at the time, and it subsequently became almost synonymous with his name and has been mentioned in almost every source.
 Between 1872 and 1885 Menelik II, then Negus of Shewa, entrusted Bashah with the task of collecting tribute from areas south of Shewa.

 Conquests and Governorship

 In the 1880s he commanded a military division of his own and conquered the Gibe kingdom of Gera.
 In 1886 Bashah Aboye conquered the small kingdom of Gomma on behalf of Negus Menelik II.
 In October of that year, he was promoted to the rank of Dejazmach and appointed as governor of Gomma and Gera principalities with orders to pacify the region and collect taxes.

-By the late 1880s Bashah also gained the governship of Gurage and Hadiya.
+By the late 1880s Bashah also gained the governorship of Gurage and Hadiya.